eucalypto/how-to-human.com/content/post/2022-09-29-emotions-and-body-sensations/index.md

 Your body is a great instrument tool ⚒️ to figure out which emotion you are currently experiencing.
 Emotions show themselves not only in the mind but also come with specific body sensations that are individual.

-Knowing how for example sadness feels like in my body helps me catching myself feeling sad just before my usual coping mechanisms kick in. 😅
+Knowing how for example sadness feels like in my body helps me to catch myself feeling sad just before my usual coping mechanisms kick in. 😅

-This idea comes from hilaryjacobshendel 's book 📚 "It's Not Always Depression", which I can highly recommend. 👍
+This idea comes from [Hilary Jacobs Hendel's](https://www.hilaryjacobshendel.com/) book 📚 "It's Not Always Depression", which I can highly recommend. 👍